"How To Choose New Carpet Like a Pro"

 Should I Buy First-Quality Carpet?

-If you are not picky about color or style, and you want to save as much money as possible, then buying second-quality materials is a smart way to go.
-However if you are looking for a specific style, grade or color, then you may need to buy first-quality goods to achieve your goals.
+If you are not picky about color or style, and you want to save as much money as possible, then buying second-quality materials can be a smart way to go.
+However if you are looking for a specific style, grade or color, then you probably need to buy first-quality goods to achieve your goals.

 That means ordering from a sample and waiting for the carpet to be shipped from the carpet manufacturer.
-You only get a full new-carpet-warranty from the manufacturer if you buy first-quality goods.
+You only get a full new-carpet-warranty from the manufacturer when you buy first-quality goods.

-See who I recommend near you, visit Alan's List of Preferred Carpet Dealers
+See who I recommend near you...
+List of Preferred Carpet Dealers

 New Carpet Warranty Requirements